yakc/mqttbb/README.md

   subdirectory
 - Uses [dotenv](https://github.com/motdotla/dotenv) for the other config values
 - Provides a helper to create the connection, using those keys
-- Offers a variation on the pub/sub example
+- Offers two variations on the pub/sub example
+  - Bare minimum to send and receive a single message
+  - A more complex object that orchestrates multiple messages

 ## Running